jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

 ([transcript](https://diyhpl.us/wiki/transcripts/london-bitcoin-devs/2020-05-05-socratic-seminar-payjoins/),
 [video](https://www.youtube.com/watch?v=hX86rKyNB8I))

-**LSAT—-Your Ticket Aboard The Lightning Native Web**

-Oliver Gugger presented on LSAT (Lightning Service Authentication Token) at Reckless VR in virtual reality.
+- **LSAT—-Your Ticket Aboard The Lightning Native Web:** Oliver Gugger presented on LSAT (Lightning Service Authentication Token) at Reckless VR in virtual reality.
 LSAT is a protocol specification and proposed new standard combining HTTP, macaroons and Lightning.
 It is designed to address the HTTP 402 Payment Required error status response